jacquescrocker/middleman-bourbon/Readme.md

 # Middleman Bourbon

-middleman extension to allow you to quickly and easily use the bourbon library
+Middleman extension to allow you to quickly and easily use the [Bourbon](http://thoughtbot.com/bourbon/) sass mixins

 ## Installation instructions